SchroedingersLion/SamplingSuite2D/Readme.md

 In case the sampler used is ZBAOABZ, it will automatically collect the adaptive stepsize `dt` and the $\zeta$ variable and print them as the last two columns of the output file.
 Even if averaging is activated, these two variables will **never** be averaged.
 In case of multiple trajectories, they will correspond to the first trajectory.

 ### Change observables to collect
-To change the collected observables or add new ones, we need to modify the `take_measurement` routine of the `Measurement` class.
+To change the collected observables or add new ones, we need to modify the `take_measurement` routine of the `Measurement` class in the `measurement.h` file.
 ```c++
         void take_measurement(const parameters& parameters){